Houdini 20.5 Nodes Geometry nodes

 Notes

 • This node also generates instances of rotationally symmetric (RoSy) multi-vector fields, such as line-fields (RoSy 2-vector fields) or cross-fields (RoSy 4-vector fields).
-You can think of such fields as assigning to each point multiple tangent vectors (for example, 4 in the case of cross-fields) that are rotationally spaced evenly in the tangent plane of the point.
+Fields assign to each point multiple tangent vectors (ex.
+4 in cross-fields) that are rotationally spaced evenly in the tangent plane of the point.
 Each of these vectors is an instance of the multi-vector.
 As a multi-vector field, these vectors represent the same object.
 In the same way that rotating a tangent vector by 360 degrees in its tangent plane doesn’t change the vector, rotating a 2-vector field by a multiple of 360/2 = 180 degrees or a 4-vector field by a multiple of 360/4 = 90 degrees gives the same multi-vector.
 In other words, a 2-vector field is like a vector field in which we do not distinguish between a vector and its negation.
 Similarly, a 4-vector field is like a vector field where we think of a vector as being the same as the 90, 180, and 270 degree rotations of that vector.
 This node represents a multi-vector field by reporting all or some of the instance vectors at each element.
 For example, a smoothly varying pair of local UV coordinate axes over a patch of surface can be thought of as the first two instance vectors of a 4-vector field (the other two being the negative U and V axes).
 As a result, this node produces smoothly varying frame-fields over geometries.

 • This node doesn’t alter the geometry of its input.
 However, the computations in this node are always performed on a triangulated surface.
 If the input geometry has non-manifold edges or points, they're treated as being cut away with narrow slits or holes left in their place.
 Polygonal faces with four or more vertices are triangulated internally.
 The result reported on an input face that’s internally triangulated is picked arbitrarily from one of its member triangles.
 In other words, this node doesn’t combine the results from individual member triangles by some form of averaging.
 This is because complicated polygons generally exhibit a substantial amount of variation over the member triangles, which means an average inaccurately represents all the individual member values.
 Therefore, triangulating a surface before using this node yields better results.